turtlshell/Compare-FileHash/README.md

 	<img src="https://badgen.net/static/.NET/None/green?icon=windows"/>
 </p>

-A native PowerShell (3.0+) cmdlet which can be used to compare the hash values of a list of files, against each other or an expected hash outcome, using various hashing algorithms.
+Compare-FileHash is a native PowerShell (3.0+) cmdlet which can be used to compare the hash values of a list of files, against each other or an expected hash outcome, using various hashing algorithms.

 SHA512 is used by default, but you may specify which algorithm(s) you wish to use.